New Features in Firefox Focus for iOS, Android – now also on the BlackBerry Key2

 Since the launch of Firefox Focus as a content blocker for iOS in December 2015, we’ve continuously improved the now standalone browser for Apple and Android while always being mindful of users’ requests and suggestions.
-We analyse app store reviews and evaluate regularly which new features make our privacy browser even more user-friendly, efficient and secure.
+We analyze app store reviews and evaluate regularly which new features make our privacy browser even more user-friendly, efficient and secure.
 Today’s update for iOS and Android adds functionality to further simplify accessing information on the web.
 And we are happy to make Focus for Android available to a new group: BlackBerry Key2 users.

 On point: find keywords easily with “Find in page” feature for all websites